-This draft report was prepared for the consideration of the Administrative Conference of the United States.
+This report was prepared for the consideration of the Administrative Conference of the United States.
 The opinions, views and recommendation expressed are those of the author and do not necessarily reflect those of the members of the Conference or its committees, except where formal recommendations of the Conference are cited.

-PUBLIC AVAILABILITY OF AGENCY GUIDANCE DOCUMENTS

-Draft Report for the Administrative Conference of the United States
+PUBLIC AVAILABILITY OF AGENCY GUIDANCE DOCUMENTS Report to the Administrative Conference of the United States